gruntwork-io/terragrunt/README.md

 To use DynamoDB for locking, you must:

 1. Already have an AWS account.
+1. Set your AWS credentials in the environment using one of the following options:
+    1. Set your credentials as the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+    1. Run `aws configure` and fill in the details it asks for.
-1. Set your AWS credentials in the environment, either by running `aws configure`, or by setting the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, or by running on an EC2 instance with an IAM Role.
+    1. Run Terragrunt on an EC2 instance with an IAM Role.
 1. Your AWS user must have an [IAM policy](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/access-control-identity-based.html) granting all DynamoDB actions (`dynamodb:*`) on the table `terragrunt_lock_table` (see the [DynamoDB locking configuration](#dynamodb-locking-configuration) for how to configure this table name).
 Here is an example IAM policy that grants the necessary permissions on the `terragrunt_lock_table` in region `us-west-2` for an account with account id `1234567890`:

     ```json
     {
       "Version": "2012-10-17",